 Improper eviction complaint

 An eviction suit can be dismissed by the judge if the eviction complaint was not prepared in the correct way.
-This often happens, and you should read the complaint you received to make sure it is correct.
+This happens often, so you should read the complaint you received to make sure it is correct.
 Here are some examples of an improper eviction complaint.

 The complaint does not say why the landlord wants you out or does not describe the cause for eviction under the Anti-Eviction Act.